CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-03-16-IptabLeX-XOR-DDoS.md

 #### Basic attack understanding

 Look first for the process with the random name that is consuming most of the machine's CPU (*djaafnvlvv* for this iteration).
-You should perform a `lsof -p $process_pid`.
+You should perform a <code>lsof -p $process_pid</code>.
 This will give you the physical location of the files used to run the process.
 Alternatively, you could directly scan the filesystem for it:

 ```console
 # find / -name "djaafnvlvv"